zabertech/motorZaberMotion/README.md

 Instantiates `zaberController` with typical `asynMotorController` params and some zaber device-specific params:
 - `zaberPort`: Address or serial port name of zaber device (prefixed with `tcp://` or `serial://`).
 A serial port can have multiple devices chained together.
 - `zaberDeviceNum`: Number (1-indexed) of the controller device on a device chain.
 This number is stable unless the device chain is modified.
 It can be found using [Zaber Launcher](https://software.zaber.com/zaber-launcher/download).
-- `unitsPerStep` (optional): A space-separated list of per-axis values, one per axis in axis order, giving the physical size of one motor-record step in micrometres (linear axes) or degrees (rotary axes).
-Omitted or short entries default to `1.0`.
+- `unitsPerStep` (optional): The physical size of one motor-record step, expressed as a fraction of micrometres for linear axes, or degrees for rotary axes.
+This is an axis's resolution floor; shrink it for finer moves (e.g. `1e-6` gives a rotary axis micro-degree resolution, `1e-3` gives a linear device nm resolution).
+Pass one space-separated value per axis, in axis order.
+Omitted or short entries default to `1.0` (a 1 µm or 1° step).

 __ZaberMotionSetDbPath(path)__
 Allows user to specify the path to a local copy of the [Zaber device database](https://software.zaber.com/motion-library/docs/guides/device_db).
 This is only necessary if the IOC does not have access to the internet.
 Download link for current version of device database [here](https://www.zaber.com/software/device-database/devices-public.sqlite.lzma).